 As an agent for Fulton's Mississippi Navigation company, Latrobe engaged in very public disputes over steamboat technology patent rights, writing letters like this one that were published in Pittsburgh's newspapers:

-|Published in Pittsburgh Weekly Gazette, 22 July 1814
+|Pittsburgh Weekly Gazette, 22 July 1814

-Happy and comfortable Latrobe was not, but during the year he reluctantly lived in Pittsburgh he designed and built a theater for the Circus of Pepin and Breschard and at least three private homes presumably incorporating his favored Greek Revival style.
-He also expanded an existing church, built steam engines and even designed a barge.
-Latrobe was also commissioned to design the United States Arsenal (later known as the Allegheny Arsenal) building in the Lawrenceville section of town.
-What was eventually constructed differed significantly from his original plans, which remain in the Library of Congress.
-Today nothing is left of Latrobe's known Pittsburgh structures.
+Happy and comfortable Latrobe was not, but at least he kept busy.
+During the year he reluctantly lived in Pittsburgh he designed and built a theater for the Circus of Pepin and Breschard, and at least three private homes presumably incorporating his favored Greek Revival style (none are known to survive).
+He also expanded an existing church, built steam engines, and even designed a barge.
+Latrobe was also commissioned to design the United States Arsenal (later known as the Allegheny Arsenal) building in the Lawrenceville section of Pittsburgh.
+What was eventually constructed differed significantly from his original plans, which are housed at the Library of Congress.
+Today nothing remains of any of Latrobe's Pittsburgh structures.

 |"Sketch of the facade of the proposed Arsenal at Pittsburg.
 1814.
 BHLatrobe."
-Library of Congress.|
+Library of Congress Prints and Photographs Division

 Latrobe and his second wife Mary Elizabeth Hazlehurst had one surviving daughter, Julia E. Latrobe, who never married.
 Although she lived to the age of 86, Julia seems not have left anything as a legacy beyond a circa-1812 manuscript in which she recorded dance steps and reminiscences of her childhood, and various party invitations and greeting cards.
 These items are in the collection of the Maryland Historical Society.

 John Hazelhurst Boneval Latrobe was a Maryland attorney who was retained as counsel for the Baltimore & Ohio Railroad.
 He